eerimoq/pictools/docs/index.rst

       pip install pictools

 #.
+Connect the Arduino Due programming USB port to the PC.

+#.
 Upload the programmer application to the Arduino Due.
 This requires
    that ``bossac`` is already installed on the host machine.
 Add the ``--bossac-path`` option if ``bossac`` is not installed in